Netflix/falcor/documentation/router.md

 (Example)

-Now let's repeat our request.
+Now let's see what gets printed to the console if we repeat the same request as last time:

 (Example)